beecars/mveUNet/README.txt

                      and other tools used throughtout the project.

 unet-multiclass/        **** NOT WORKING WELL ****
-   Largely the same contents as /unet-chuong/ but functions are adapted to enable multiclass segmentations.
+   [PYTORCH] Largely the same contents as /unet-chuong/ but functions are adapted to allow for multiclass segmentations.
 -------------------------------------------------------------------------------